 Intex Excursion FAQs

-How Durable is the Raft?
+How Durable is the kayak?

 The Intex Excursion is moderately durable.
 For most people who need to be able to get on calm water, it is going to do well.
 It is durable enough to fish from and have kids moving around in.
 We would probably not take it down a rocky river, for that you need something that is quite a bit more expensive.